Last Updated on 25th August 2021 by Sophie Nadeau

 Thanks to its glittering central pyramid and status as the largest art museum in the world, the Louvre is one of Paris’ top attractions.
-Home to the likes of the Mona Lisa, Venus de Milo, and the Winged Victory of Samothrace, here are nine must-know things before visiting the Louvre!
+Home to the likes of the Mona Lisa, Venus de Milo, and the Winged Victory of Samothrace, here are ten must-know things before visiting the Louvre!

 What started out as a medieval palace during the 12th-century has since been transformed into a Royal Residence, and nowadays, a world-class museum.
 Spanning 60,600 square metres of publically viewable exhibition space, the collection comprises of over 30,000 pieces across eight departments.
 Nearby, you can discover delights such as the Tuileries Garden and the Arc de Triomphe du Carrousel.